mbrt/blog-src/001-ripgrep-code-review/post.md

 The big picture
 ---------------

-We are going to look at a specific version of the crate:
+We are going to look at this specific version of the crate:

 ```
 $ git describe